-Let’s try one of the base whiskies again: Auchentoshan 12 Year Old, which replaced the old 10 Year Old as the youngest expression in the core range of this Lowlands distillery (except for the new NAS releases like Auchentoshan American Oak and the many travel retail products).
+Let’s try one of the base whiskies again: Auchentoshan 12 Year Old, which replaced the old 10 Year Old.
+It is currently the youngest expression in the core range of this Lowlands distillery.
+Well, except for the new NAS releases like Auchentoshan American Oak and the many travel retail products from Auchentoshan.

 Auchentoshan 12 yo (40%, OB +/- 2013)

-No need to bring out the trumpets, but this Auchentoshan 12 is still a nice entry-level whisky.
-Too bad the palate is three steps lower than the nose.
+No need to bring out the trumpets.
+This Auchentoshan 12 is a nice entry-level whisky. with an enjoyable nose.
+Too bad the palate is three steps lower.
 Around € 45.